<< Click to Display Table of Contents >>

 Just like when you are editing donors, when you are done you press Enter or F10, or click the Save button, or select File ⇒ Save Changes.
 If you decide you did not want to enter a new donation after all, press ESC, or click the Cancel button, or select File ⇒ Cancel Changes.
 (Note that you can't do anything else in the program until you choose one of those two options to finish or cancel entering the new donation.)

 You will see that two totals are always displayed at the bottom of the donations area.
 The one on the left, titled "Total", is the total of the donations for this donor this year.
 The one on the right, titled "Total for MM/DD/YYYY", is the total of the donations for this donor that were made on the date of the currently highlighted donation.
 (This can help you confirm that you have entered all of the required lines for a donation that is split up over several categories.)

-If you want to double-check the total donations you made on one day (with the same entry Date), you can use one or more of the reports under the Reports à One Date Donation menu.
+If you want to double-check the total donations you made on one day (with the same entry Date), you can use one or more of the options in the Reports ⇒ One Date Donation report.

 Donations in Multiple Currencies

 DONATION has no special features for accepting donations in multiple currencies.
 Here are some hints for how to use the program if you do have donations in multiple currencies.

 Some of our users who have charitable registrations in two countries (such as Canada and the U.S.A.) have set up two databases, one for each country.
 The Help topic Switching Databases explains how you can set that up, and switch between the databases.
 That would allow you to use the appropriate receipt formats for each one, set in the Maintenance ⇒ Receipt Options window.

 If you only have a charitable registration in one country (I will use Canada as an example, with currency C$) and get some donations in another country's currency (say US$), there are actually two cases: